 On arrival in Year 7, students are placed in a mixed-ability form group that remains their pastoral unit until they are 16.
-Some setting is introduced early in Year 7 for Mathematics and for English classes.
+Some setting is introduced early in Year 7 for Mathematics classes.
 Learning Support groups are also identified in Year 7 to help students with additional curriculum needs.
-Setting in Year 8 includes Geography, History, Modern Languages, Religious Studies and Science.
-In Years 10 and 11 students are setted in the core subjects of English, Mathematics and Science, and in other subject groups according to course or option choices and ability.
+Setting in Mathematics continues throughout Key Stage 3 and Key Stage 4.